kenleyclermont/kenleyclermont/README.md

 ### 👋 Hi there, I'm Ken!

 I am a software developer passionate about building innovative solutions.
-Currently, I contribute to the [huntscript](https://github.com/huntscript/) project.
+Currently, I contribute to the [huntscript](https://github.com/huntscript/) initiative.

 - 🔭 I’m currently working on desktop/mobile/web application projects using Android Studio and Visual Studio Community.
 - 🌱 I’m in the process of learning Software Engineering.